06 Jun Serengeti Cat Breed Profile

 Last Updated by

-- Personality Snapshot: Shy at first but soon turns into the ‘velcro cat’ – loves to follow humans around and start lively conversations
+Personality: Shy at first but soon turns into the ‘velcro cat’ – loves to follow humans around and start lively conversations.

 My short, fine coat doesn’t obscure my stunning shape, either.